rcelha/rio-rs/README.md

 This crate provides a framework for scalable, distributed and stateful services based on message passing between objects

-The naming adopted throughout the crate a based off of Orleans, this way it is easier to understand the similarities and differences between both systems
+The naming adopted throughout the crate is based off of Orleans, this way it is easier to understand the similarities and differences between both systems

 ## Application